Type-to-Track: Retrieve Any Object via Prompt-based Tracking: Conclusion

 We have presented a novel problem of \textit{Type-to-Track}, which aims to track objects using natural language descriptions instead of bounding boxes or categories, and a large-scale dataset to advance this task.
 Our proposed \textit{MENDER} model reduces the computational complexity of third-order correlations by designing an efficient attention method that scales quadratically w.r.t the input sizes.
 Our experiments on three datasets and five scenarios demonstrate that our model achieves state-of-the-art accuracy and speed for class-agnostic tracking.

 \textbf{Limitations.} While our proposed metrics effectively evaluate the proposed \textit{Type-to-Track} problem, they may not be ideal for measuring precision-recall characteristics in retrieval tasks.
 Additionally, the lack of the question-answering task in data and problem formulation may limit the algorithm to not being able to provide language feedback such as clarification or alternative suggestions.
 Additional benchmarks incorporating question-answering are excellent research avenues for future work.
+While the performance of our proposed \textit{MENDER} may not be optimal for well-defined categories, it paves the way for exploring new avenues in open vocabulary and open-world scenarios~\cite{li2023ovtrack}.

 \textbf{Broader Impacts.} The \textit{Type-to-Track} problem and the proposed \textit{MENDER} model have the potential to impact various fields, such as surveillance and robotics, where recognizing object interactions is a crucial task.
 By reformulating the problem with text support, the proposed methodology can improve the intuitiveness and responsiveness of tracking, making it more practical for video input support in large-language models~\cite{openai2023gpt} and real-world applications similar to ChatGPT.
 However, it could bring potential negative impacts related to human trafficking by providing a video retrieval system via text.